 - To go with the flow and not let bumps in the road ruin everything, and look for opportunities to embrace the day, anyway.

 I still plan to forge ahead come Monday, but after having my plans messed up today, I took it as a sign to do some quick edits on my 2016 plan.

 So I grabbed that meticulously printed out plan laying beside my dead keyboard and with a few quick strokes and listening carefully to that small still voice inside, I slashed everything before 10am off my list and everything after 8pm and felt the sweet ease of freedom slide in.

-I’m an all or nothing kind of gal, but I also realized today that it’s important to have room to breath.
+I’m an all-or-nothing kind of gal, but I also realized today that it’s important to have room to breathe.
 So, these are my ‘no rules, do whatever I want to do’ times.
 I can work if I want, but I’ve giving myself the permission to be flexible.